 For more details about the drainage of the paranasal sinuses via the ostiomeatal complex, take a look below:

 The most striking feature of the ostiomeatal complex is the laterally protruding structure spanning the middle third of the middle concha, called the bulla ethmoidalis (ethmoid bulla).
 The convexed bulge is created by the presence of the middle ethmoidal air cells and as a result, it contains an ostium that drains this space.

 This groove is continuous with the ethmoidal infundibulum, which courses superiorly and deep to the anterior aspect of the middle concha and lateral to the orbital plate of the ethmoid bone.
-The frontal sinus is therefore able to communicate with, and drain its contents into the ostiomeatal complex because of the connection between its frontonasal duct (recess) and the ethmoidal infundibulum.
+The frontal sinus is, therefore, able to communicate with and drain its contents into the ostiomeatal complex because of the connection between its frontonasal duct (recess) and the ethmoidal infundibulum.

 Several types of anatomical variations, of either pre-developmental or post-developmental aetiologies, have been observed in the ostiomeatal complex.
-The structures most frequently affected include the uncinate process, nasal septum and middle turbinate.
+The structures most frequently affected include the uncinate process, nasal septum, and middle turbinate.

 The middle turbinate may be congenitally filled with air (pneumatized).
 Clinicians refer to this variation as a concha bullosa.
-Also, there are also instances where the middle turbinate develops in a sigmoid shape – with a superior convexity, and an inferior concavity.
+Also, there are instances where the middle turbinate develops in a sigmoid shape – with a superior convexity and an inferior concavity.
 This condition is referred to as a paradoxical middle turbinate.

 The uncinate process may deviate from its typical posteroinferior course and arise in a medial fashion that obstructs the middle meatus and the ethmoid infundibulum.
 In cases where hypoplastic maxillary sinuses are present, lateral elevation of the uncinate process until it fuses with the medial orbital wall can impede the integrity of the orbit.